-On Hyd-Mech machines the Master Disconnect Switch will be of one of three types:
+On Hyd-Mech machines the Master Disconnect Switch will be of one of four types:

-- Rotary switch mounted in electrical control cabinet door and inter-locked with door - Lever switch mounted in separate box mounted on the machine - Supply disconnect switch supplied by user at installation and usually wall-mounted within sight of the machine, depending upon local regulations.
+- Rotary switch mounted in electrical control cabinet door and inter-locked with door - Rotary switch mounted on the side of electrical control cabinet. - Lever switch mounted in separate box on the machine - Supply disconnect switch supplied by user at installation and usually wall-mounted within sight of the machine, depending upon local regulations.